Holger H. Hoos is an Alexander von Humboldt Professor of AI at RWTH Aachen University (Germany),

 vice-president of EurAI, past president of the Canadian Association for Artificial Intelligence (CAIAC),

-and leader of the VISION coordination mandate for the recently launched European networks of centres of excellence in AI.
+and leader of the VISION coordination mandate for the four European networks of centres of excellence in AI established in 2020.

 Holger's research is aimed at methodological and technological advances in human-centred AI, AI for Good and AI for All.